 A collection of articles that takes you from defining technology needs to purchasing options

 This article explores what server virtualization management software package is the best fit for your organization, by examining several key criteria and comparing the strengths and weaknesses of ten leading applications.

 Licensing is an essential factor to consider when you're researching and purchasing server virtualization management software.
 These tools are licensed in many different ways.
-As mentioned previously, it's important for the software you select to be licensed in a way that suits your company's financial and business needs.
+It's important for the software you select to be licensed in a way that suits your company's financial and business needs.
 How big is your organization?
 How many VMs need to be managed?
 These are questions to ask yourself when evaluating the licensing options.

 Smaller organizations with limited budgets would be better suited for software that is available as an open source version or as a basic, standard edition.
 VMware offers a standard edition license, called VMware vCenter Server Essentials, which is designed for very small virtualized environments.
 Microsoft System Center 2012 R2 Virtual Machine Manager also has two licensing options.
 Their Standard Edition option is for non-virtualized or lightly virtualized environments.
 Another option for limited budgets is Citrix XenCenter, which is licensed under the BSD 2-Clause license.
 This software is open source and freely available to download.
 These options keep licensing costs low and make sense for organizations that are not too highly virtualized.